Getting Paid: The Complete Guide for Freelancers & Contractors

 Ready to streamline your payment process?
 Try Invoice Fly’s Invoicing Software to create professional invoices with integrated payment options.
 It’s free and built specifically for freelancers and contractors.

 Online payments have become the standard for most freelance work.
-They offer speed and convenience that traditional methods can’t match.
-According to Stripe’s, there were 76.4 million freelance workers in the United States in 2024, with that number expected to reach 90.1 million by 2028.
+They offer a fast way to get paid and convenience that traditional methods can’t match.

 Online payment platforms integrate seamlessly with invoicing software, automatically updating your records when payments arrive.
 This integration eliminates manual bookkeeping and reduces errors that can complicate tax preparation.